 UPDATED 23Jul2020: Sharpening a chainsaw properly can take more time and more skill than meets the eye.
 Electric chainsaw sharpeners make this job much, much easier, but you still have to know how to use the machine.
 Click below for a detailed video tutorial on how to use a wheel-style saw chain sharpener, then see what that sharp chain can do to a big oak log.
 There’s a timestamped transcript below the video window so you can review the details as you need to.
-This video really is made to help you learn.
+This video is a 30+ video detailed guide.
+It goes into all necessary details.

 VIDEO TRANSCRIPT: 00:01 In this video, I want to show you how I use a sharpening machine like this to sharpen saw chains.
 I’m going to go into a lot of detail, and this is an instructional video, so you’ll be able to set up the machine and use it to get great results like I do.